CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 PART Saf-C 906 DRIVING AND ON-DUTY TIME LIMITED

-(a) Every highway patrol and enforcement officer or other law enforcement agent certified to conduct truck inspections shall be authorized to declare a driver out-of-service upon discovering a violation of the hours of service criteria, as specified in 49 CFR 395, or driver qualifications criteria, as specified in 49 CFR 391.11.
+(a) Every law enforcement agent certified to conduct commercial motor vehicle inspections shall be authorized to declare a driver out-of-service upon discovering a violation of the out of service criteria.

 (b) A driver or motor carrier shall not require or permit an out-of-service driver to operate a commercial motor vehicle until that driver may do so lawfully.